 Doris was raised in Toronto, where she completed her post-secondary education at Ryerson Polytechnical Institute majoring in psychology.
 She has been teaching the art of painting in all mediums for ten years, with her students enjoying her emotional approach to art.
 Doris’ works in oil, acrylic and watercolour have been shown and sold from Europe to Australia, and featured in international art shows including Art Expos in New York, Texas, Chicago and Philadelphia.

-Doris has been invited to participate in the Autumn Art Show at the McMichael Canadian Art Gallery for the past nine years.
+Doris has been invited to participate in the Autumn Art Show at the McMichael Canadian Art Gallery for the past sixteen years.
 She has consistently ranked in the top five painters, featured as the top artist in 2005 and selected as the feature artist and Best in Show for the 2013 show.
 Prime and Global television produced a documentary on Doris and her art titled ‘Second Chance’ which aired in June of 2005.
 She was also featured on ‘Living in Toronto’ in March of 2008 working spontaneously with a musician.
 The summer of 2012 saw both Rogers TV and CBC interviewing Doris regarding her work.

-Most recently Doris was one of the first Canadian artists to be selected to have her work exhibited at the December 2012 Société Nationale des Beaux-Arts (SBNA) annual show at the Louvre in Paris.
+Doris was one of the first Canadian artists to be selected to have her work exhibited at the December 2012 Société Nationale des Beaux-Arts (SBNA) annual Salon des Beaux-Arts at the Carousel de Louvre in Paris.
 Based on the quality and appeal of her work, Ms Pontieri easily secured her place in the delegation of just 12 artists representing Canada at this prestigious international art exhibition.
-She has been further honoured by the Paris Society of Arts, Science & Letters, who have chosen her to receive a medal for Outstanding Artwork, and is invited back to Paris to receive this award at a Gala in June of 2013.
+She went on to exhibit again in 2013, 2014, 2016 and 2017, receiving awards for Excellence in Fine Art in both 2013 and 2014.
+She has been further honoured by the Paris Society of Arts, Science & Letters, who have chosen her to receive a medal for Outstanding Artwork, and was invited back to Paris to receive this award at a Gala in June of 2013.